 If the colour of the ring is the problem, you can often get them plated or ‘dipped’.
 For example, a yellow gold ring can be transformed into a white gold-plated ring for a small fee.

-If the engagement ring is brand new and you don’t like it, you can return it to the shop your partner bought it from and either exchange it or get a refund and look elsewhere.
-Of course, this won’t be the case if your partner had the ring designed especially for you, though.
+If the engagement ring is brand new and you don’t like it, you can exchange it for another in the shop your partner bought it from.
+Of course, this won’t be the case if your partner had the ring designed especially for you.

-When exchanging your ring or choosing a new one, be mindful of your partner’s feelings and let them feel involved with the process.
+When exchanging your ring, be mindful of your partner’s feelings and let them feel involved with the process.
 Also, be thoughtful to their original budget.

 Be grateful for your ring